 Each week Herron recognizes the accomplishments of all campers with a Friday Art Exhibit from 4:00 p.m. - 4:30 pm for families, friends and teachers.

 Youth Art Camp has a thorough check-in and check-out system where photo identification is required.
 Parents and guardians will be required to complete a Drop-off/Pick-up Release Form in advance of the first day of camp should they wish other family members to transport their camper.

 At the request of families, Youth Art Camp has an afternoon Extended Care option for elementary and middle campers.
 The deadline for pick-up is 5:45 p.m.

 Enroll multiple campers from the same household and receive a discount of $25 per camper.

-Families facing financial challenges and/or youth recommended by teachers and local social services agencies may apply for partial or full tuition scholarships.
-Funds are limited and awarded on a first-come, first-served basis.
+Families facing financial challenges and/or youth recommended by teachers and local social services agencies may apply for scholarships.
+Funds are limited and awarded on a first-come, first-served basis so early application submission is strongly recommended.
 Notifications will begin in early May.

 Campers are expected to treat equipment with care and to return items, such as electronics, after use.
 If equipment is not returned or is misused and therefore damaged, parents/guardians may be held accountable for repair/replacement of the equipment

 Please contact Community Learning Programs, at (317) 278-9404 or email email@example.com.